About this Install Guide

 The Test channel (test.docker.com) installs pre-releases that are for testing before general availability.

-Replace get.docker.com with test.docker.com above to use the test version.
+Replace get.docker.com with test.docker.com in the installation command to use the test version.

 • Ubuntu